PROGRAMS YOU SHOULD KNOW ABOUT:

 Pharmacology is a branch of science that deals with the study of drugs and their actions on living systems - that is, the study of how drugs work in the body.

-Acute effects and side effects are euphoria, relaxation, decreased inhibition, poor balance, poor decision making, poor memory, slurred speech, nausea/vomiting, dehydration, and respiratory depression.
+Alcohol and other central nervous system depressants cause wanted and unwanted effects of euphoria, relaxation, decreased inhibition, poor balance, poor decision making and memory, slurred speech, nausea/vomiting, dehydration, and respiratory depression (slow breathing).

 Alcohol metabolism varies widely by gender, weight, and body composition.

-Metabolism occurs primarily in the liver, and excretion of alcohol's metabolites occurs primarily via urine (1).
+Metabolism occurs mostly in the liver, and excretion of alcohol's byproducts, (aka metabolites) occurs primarily by urine (1).

 How does alcohol make you drunk?